cyber-shah/graphs-paper/Report.md

 Path finding is the process of finding a path between two points in a graph.
 A graph is a data structure that consists of nodes and edges.
 The nodes are the points in the graph and the edges are the connections between the nodes.
 The edges can be weighted or unweighted.
 The weight of an edge is the cost of traversing that edge.
 The cost can be anything such as distance, time, fuel, etc. The edges can also be directed or undirected.
 The directed edges are one way and the undirected edges are two way.

-The goal of path finding is to find the shortest path between two nodes in a graph.
+The goal of path finding is to determine the shortest path between two nodes in a graph.
 The path can be defined as the sequence of nodes that need to be traversed to reach the destination node from the source node.

 ### <u> 2.3 - How do computers find paths? </u>
-A computer starts at a souce node and then starts 'scanning' or 'exploring' the graph.
+A computer starts at a source node and then starts 'scanning' or 'exploring' the graph.
 It scans the graph by exploring the nodes and edges.
 It explores the nodes and edges by traversing them.
 The computer traverses the nodes and edges by following the edges.
 The computer follows the edges by selecting the edge with the lowest cost.

 An analogy to it would be like a blind person trying to find the shortest path between two points.
 Instead of using his eyes to see the path, he uses his hands to feel the path.
 He follows on one path and then feels the edges to see if there is a better path.
 If there is a better path, he follows that path.
 He keeps doing this until he reaches the destination.

 ### <u> 2.4 Algorithms covered </u>
 The algorithms covered in this report are:
-1. Depth First Search
+1. Depth First Search (DFS)
-2. Breadth First Search
+2. Breadth First Search (BFS)
-3. Dijkstra's Algorithm
+3. Dijkstra's Algorithm (Dijkstra)
-4. A* Algorithm
+4. A* Algorithm (A*)

 # 3 - Background
-Graph traversal algorithms form the backbone of various computational processes, from deciphering networks to enabling efficient pathfinding.
+Graph traversal algorithms form the backbone of various computational processes, from deciphering networks to enabling efficient path-finding.
 These algorithms are instrumental in navigating the intricate web of connections that graphs represent.
 One fundamental class of graph traversal algorithms includes Depth First Search (DFS), which excels in exploring the depths of a graph's structure.

 In this section, we will delve into the theoretical foundations of DFS, its operational principles, and its applicability across various scenarios.
 By understanding DFS in the context of graph traversal algorithms, we can appreciate its unique strengths and limitations as we delve deeper into its mechanics.

 Each algorithm is divided into the following sections:
 1. History
-2. Overiew of how it works
+2. Overview of how it works
-3. Advanatages
+3. Advantages
 4. Disadvantages
-5. Use cases
-6. Psuedo code
+5. Pseudo code

 The algorithms can be divided into two parts here: 1 that help us find out IF a path exists and 2 that help us find the SHORTEST path.
 The algorithms that help us find out IF a path exists are: DFS and BFS.
 The algorithms that help us find the SHORTEST path are: Dijkstra's Algorithm and A* Algorithm.